National Bank Centre

-Manulife Place is a highrise office building and shopping mall in Edmonton, Alberta, Canada.
-It was completed in 1983 and designed by Clifford Lawrie Bolton Ritchie Architects.
-It is located at the corner of 102 Avenue and 101 Street in downtown Edmonton.
-Naming rights of the complex are held by insurer Manulife.
+National Bank Centre (formerly Manulife Place) is a high-rise office building and shopping mall in Edmonton, Alberta, Canada.
+Completed in 1983 and designed by Clifford Lawrie Bolton Ritchie Architects, it is located at the corner of 102 Avenue and 101 Street in downtown Edmonton.
+At 146 m with 36 floors, it was the tallest building in Edmonton from 1983 until 2011, when it was overtaken by Epcor Tower.

+Naming rights were held by insurer Manulife from the building's opening until 2025, when they were acquired by the National Bank of Canada as part of its expansion in Western Canada.
+Following the acquisition, the complex was officially rebranded as the National Bank Centre.

-The building has a two level shopping concourse.
-Manulife Place is connected by the Edmonton Pedway to Edmonton City Centre and Commerce Place.
+The building features a two-level shopping concourse and is connected by the Edmonton Pedway to Edmonton City Centre and Commerce Place.

-At 146 m tall, with 36 floors, it was the tallest building in Edmonton from 1983 until 2011.
-In 2011, it was overtaken by Epcor Tower at 149.4 m.

-In 2025, National Bank of Canada announced that the building would be renamed National Bank Centre.

 History

 The location of Manulife Place was formerly the home of the King Edward Hotel which stood on the site from 1906 until it was destroyed by a fire in 1978.
 Demolition of the hotel began in September 1979 and was completed in early 1980.

 In late 1978, land assembly for the building began at a cost of $20 million.
 In January 1979, it was revealed Manulife had purchased King Edward Hotel site at a reported price of $300 per square foot.
 In March 1980, Manulife announced plans to construct two skyscrapers at the hotel site.
 The complex would consist of a 27-storey office tower and a 20-storey tower (either an office tower or hotel) and would be built in phases.
 The towers would also be anchored by a ground level, two-storey shopping mall.
 In July 1980, Manulife abandoned their original two-stage plan and announced their revised plans would consist of a single 36-storey office tower with a retail complex.
 The revised project would feature a 460 ft tower with 620,000 square feet of space, which would make it the tallest building in Edmonton.
 The tower would be connected to a three-storey podium, with office space occupying at the top level and the two lower levels dedicated to retail.
 Additionally, the complex would include a three-storey underground parking garage with space for 500 vehicles.
 Edmonton City Council approved the project in December 1980.